DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

 ## Power Management

-### 7805 Voltage Regulator
+### 7806 Voltage Regulator

-The **7805 voltage regulator** is used to convert the LiPo battery voltage (higher than 5V) to a stable 5V output.
-The 7805 powers the Arduino Nano and any 5V components, ensuring stable operation.
+The **7806 voltage regulator** is used to convert the LiPo battery voltage (higher than 6V) to a stable 6V output.
+The 7806 regulator powers the servo motor, which requires 6V for optimal operation.

 - **Input**: Connected to the LiPo battery output.
-- **Output**: Provides 5V for the Arduino Nano, sensors, and other low-voltage components.
+- **Output**: Provides 6V for the servo motor.
-- **Grounding**: The 7805 ground pin connects to the shared ground of the entire circuit.
+- **Grounding**: The 7806 ground pin connects to the shared ground of the entire circuit.

+### Buck Converter (12V to 5V)

+A **buck converter** steps down the voltage from 12V to 5V to supply stable power to the Raspberry Pi.

+- **Input**: Connected to the 12V LiPo battery configuration.
+- **Output**: Provides 5V power to the Raspberry Pi.
+- **Grounding**: Connected to the common ground of the circuit.

 ---